 you may never have imagined.

-is a great way to help your parents consider their place in history.
+Talking about their legacy is a great way to help your parents consider their place in history.
 Their name may not appear in a history book, or on the side of a building, but what they leave behind is more important and more lasting.
 Some possible questions:

 Originally considered a “spontaneous psychological event” near the end of life, the process of

-has years of scholarly backing.
+Life Review has years of scholarly backing.
 It can be a useful tool to help your aging parents look closely and “make sense” of their life story.
 Remembering and story-telling in a variety of ways evokes a deeper spirituality and aging provides a life-long canvas.

 Life review can be used to pass on family tales, to heal estrangements, to make peace with past mistakes, or to encourage another generation.
 "The Story" belongs to your aging parent, not told for factual accuracy, but for its psychic and spiritual gift.